bijaymunda181/Linux-prep/linux-questions.md

 ## User Management
 ## 1. How do you create a new user in Linux with a home directory and default shell as /bin/bash?
-   useradd -m -s "/bin/bash <username>"
+   useradd -m -s /bin/bash "<username>"

 ## 2. How can you change the username of an existing user in your system?